 Estate agents have just been given the go-ahead to market my 2 bed flat in Hungerford.
 Conveyancing has not commenced, but I have recently received a half-yearly service charge invoice – Do I pay up?

 Your conveyancing lawyer is likely to suggest that you should pay the service charge as normal as all ground rent and service charges should be apportioned on completion, so you will be reimbursed by the buyer for the period running from after the completion date to the next payment date.
 Most management companies will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

-I am the registered owner of a leasehold flat in Hungerford, conveyancing was carried out half a dozen years ago.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Comparable flats in Hungerford with an extended lease are worth £227,000.
-The ground rent is £50 per annum.
-The lease runs out on 21st October 2082
+I acquired a garden flat in Hungerford, conveyancing was carried out half a dozen years ago.
+Can you please calculate a probable premium for a statutory lease extension?
+Equivalent flats in Hungerford with a long lease are worth £180,000.
+The average or mid-range amount of ground rent is £65 yearly.
+The lease expires on 21st October 2082

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of comprehensive due diligence.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-You should not take any other action based on this information before getting professional advice.
+The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs without more comprehensive due diligence.
+Do not use the figures in tribunal or court proceedings.
+There may be other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information before seeking the advice of a professional.